jacksoncheek/minipay-android-sdk/README.md

 ## License

-The minipay-react package is available under the MIT license.
+The minipay-android-sdk package is available under the MIT license.
 See the LICENSE file for more info.